-The key statutes are the Federal Soil Protection Act

-(Bundes-Bodenschutzgesetz) and the federal states' soil protection acts.
-Contamination risks are evaluated on the basis of threshold values set out, inter alia, by an ordinance complementing the act.
+The key statutes are the Federal Soil Protection Act (Bundesbodenschutzgesetz) and the federal states' soil protection acts.
+Contamination risks are evaluated based on threshold values set out, inter alia, by an ordinance complementing the act.
 According to the act, several persons/entities may be held liable for contamination, all of whom can equally be subject to inspections carried out at their expense or to remedial action orders.
 In turn, the accountable person/entity may have a compensation claim against the others.
 Especially in complex investigations and remediation situations, it may be advisable to conclude a contract with the competent authority under public law (öffentlich-rechtlicher Vertrag).
-Further detailed regulations concerning soil protection are set out in the amended Federal Soil Protection and Contaminated Sites Ordinance (Bundes-Bodenschutz- und Altlastenverordnung), in force since August 2023.
-The Federal Water Act (Wasserhaushaltsgesetz) contains regulation regarding ground water.
+Further detailed regulations concerning soil protection are set out in the Federal Soil Protection and Contaminated Sites Ordinance (Bundes-Bodenschutzund Altlastenverordnung).
+The Federal Water Act (Wasserhaushaltsgesetz) contains regulations regarding ground water.